New theoretical Fe II templates for bright quasars: Abstract

 \section{Abstract}

-We present a set of new theoretical Fe II templates for bright quasars covering a wavelength range of 1000-10000 \AA, based on the recent atomic database available in the C23.00 version of the photoionization code \cloudy.
-We compute a grid of models for a range of incident photon flux and gas density and for multiple microturbulence velocities.
-We analyze the ratios of Fe II emission over a variety of wavebands and compare them with observations.
-Our key results are: (1) Despite the use of the newest atomic data we still confirm the long-standing problem that the predicted Fe II UV/optical ratio is significantly larger than that observed in the AGN spectra.
-(2) The ratio is not significantly affected by the variations in the microturbulence and the metallicity.
-(3) The turbulence can create an additional apparent velocity shift of up to 1000 km/s in the spectra.
-(4) There is no single Fe II template that can fit the observational data covering UV to optical wavelength range.
-We shortly discuss the most likely effects responsible for the Fe II UV/optical mismatch problem: the assumption of the constant column density and the assumption of the isotropic emission implying equal contribution of the bright irradiated faces and the dark shielded faces of the clouds.
+We present a set of new theoretical Fe II templates for bright quasars covering a wavelength range of 1000-10000 \AA\, based on the recent atomic database available in the C23.00 version of the photoionization code \cloudy.
+We compute a grid of models for a range of incident photon flux, gas density, and multiple microturbulence velocities.
+We examine the equivalent widths (EWs) and the ratios of Fe II emission over various wavebands and compare them with observations.
+Our key results are: (1) The flux generated from the shielded side of the cloud is insufficient to describe the measured Fe II emission.
+(2) Despite using the newest atomic data we still confirm the long-standing problem that the predicted Fe II UV/optical ratio is significantly larger than that observed in the AGN spectra.
+(3) The Fe II UV/optical ratio is not significantly affected by the variations in the microturbulence and the metallicity.
+(4) The microturbulence can create an additional apparent velocity shift of up to 1000 km/s in the spectra.
+(5) There is no Fe II template based on a single set of physical parameters that can fit the observed UV to optical Fe II emission spectra.
+We shortly discuss the most likely effects responsible for the Fe II UV/optical mismatch problem: the assumption of the constant density clouds and the heating mechanism for Fe II emitting clouds.

 \keywords{Line: formation --- methods: numerical --- galaxies: active ---quasars: emission lines; Radiative transfer simulations; Photoionization}